recyclarr/recyclarr/wiki/TRaSH-Guide-Structural-Guidelines.md

 Note that all parsing happens directly on the markdown files themselves from the TRaSH github repository.
 Those files are processed one line at a time.
 Guidelines will apply on a per-line basis, unless otherwise stated.

+The following general rules apply to all lines in the markdown data:

+- Lines with leading whitespace (indentation) are skipped
+- Blank lines are skipped
+- Admonition lines (starting with `!!!` or `???`) are skipped.

 ## Sonarr Release Profiles